 If you're looking for a platform that doesn't require monthly fees, WooCommerce is your first choice.
 However, be extra critical here when choosing your plugins and look for a suitable hosting provider to ensure security and legal compliance.

 You want to switch from an existing system to Shopify?
-We have already supported many customers with this, you can read the migration stories to Shopify here.
+We have already supported many customers with this.

 Contact us today for an individual and non-binding consultation!